-Checkpoint/Sketch Assignments: Throughout each chapter are "Checkpoints," which consist of a wide variety of learning methods.
-Some of these checkpoints along with lecture sketches have been assimilated in your class handbook and are a study guide for each test; this is also required homework that I will collect at the beginning of each test (the homework that applies to each specific test; for example, I will collect homework for chapter's 1-4 at the beginning of the test over chapter's 1-4).
+Checkpoint/Sketch Assignments: Throughout each chapter in your textbook are "Checkpoints," which consist of a wide variety of learning methods.
+Some of these checkpoints along with lecture sketches have been assimilated in your class handbook and are a study guide for each evaluation; this is also required homework that I will collect at the beginning of each evaluation (the homework that applies to that specific evaluation; for example, I will collect homework for chapter's 1-4 at the beginning of the evaluation over chapter's 1-4).
+Occasionally, there could be a take home assignment (generally worth 10 pts) that is required to be completed and turned in the following week we meet (hardcopy).
+These generally require you to research a topic online and you must attend class to receive and submit the assignment.

 Discussion Boards: Discussions are ways to present your viewpoint or what you have learned about a topic to the class; and to respond to your classmate's posts to further discussion on a topic.
 Discussions are completed through Canvas and are generally worth 10 points.
 Sometimes an initial as well as a response post (to classmate's posts) are required.
-Discussion boards are primarily used for a totally online class, so will not be used often in this class; you do, however, have a post due over the Mystery of the Megaflood due during the first week of the semester.
+Discussion boards are primarily used for a totally online class, so will not be used often in this class; you do, however, have a post due over the Mystery of the Megaflood due during the second week of the semester.